JValck/Ramses/README.md

 3. Call the `SaveWithLifecycles` or async variant to allow hooking into the lifecycle
 4. Make your model(s) implement one of the provided lifecycle interfaces

+## Which version should I install?
+If you are targeting .NET Core 2.*, then install version 2.* by invoking `Install-Package Ramses -Version 2.0.0`.
+Targeting .NET Core 3.*?
+Install version 3.* by invoking `Install-Package Ramses -Version 3.0.0`

 ## Possible lifecycle hooks
 | Lifecycle hook        | Interface           |
 | ------------- |-------------|